Jericgordon/5110-mini-project/ReadME.txt

     Column "Salary" NaN values replaced with "0" Column "City" NaN values replaced with "City_101" Column "JoinDate" NaN values replaced with "1900-01-01"

+merge_files_and_format()
+    Parameters - List of DF
+    Returns -> merged DF

+    This fuction enforces a strict typcasting to help pd.merge work effectively.
+    Types are as follows.

+    ID                   int64
+    Name        string[python]
+    Age                float64
+    City        string[python]
+    Salary             float64
+    JoinDate    datetime64[ns]

+    At the end of this process, true duplicates are dropped.